geekadomicile/pqi_air_card_sync/README.rst

 How to install ?
 ^^^^^

-1. Download forceBindIP to bind PQI Air Card IP to a specific Wifi network adapter
+1. Download and install forceBindIP to bind PQI Air Card IP to a specific Wifi network adapter :

     ::

         https://r1ch.net/projects/forcebindip

-2. Download wget for Windows
+2. Download and install wget for Windows from :

     ::